Skip to content

 Situation

-A 5,000-person financial services company (Challenger position) needs to modernize security while maintaining compliance and managing legacy systems.
+A 5,000-person financial services company (Mass position) needs to modernize security while maintaining compliance and managing legacy systems.

 Framework Application